The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#EpisodeEndDate

-Episode End Date is a specific type of Intrinsic Attribute that indicates the date when an Episode concludes.
+Episode End Date indicates the date on which an Episode concludes.

 has super-classes